 The first 14 calendar days of each academic quarter are designated as the Add/Drop period.
 There is no Add/Drop period for modular programs.
 This period allows for adjustments to student schedules that may be necessary.
 This is the period in which students may add or delete courses in order to finalize their schedules.
 Holidays that fall during this timeframe are not counted as part of the Add/Drop period.
-Students who wish to make course changes must request approval from the Academic Dean and the Student Finance Office.
+Students who wish to make course changes must request approval from the program director, the registrar's office, or the Academic Dean.
+The Student Finance Office must also be notified.